Last Update September 1, 2014

 I am not sure I still agree with many of the suggestions in the paper, as I no longer use coincident technique very much in my own recording.
 But the general way of looking at the problem is quite interesting.
 The paper was text scanned from a poor copy of a copy.
 I have tried to correct the nonsense - but the program included is not guaranteed to run.
 The figures are scans - so it will take time to download.

-loudspeaker placement for the reproduction of envelopment at low frequencies,
+for the reproduction of envelopment at low frequencies, presented at the

 Progress in 5-2-5 Matrix Systems